janithkw/CO321_EMBEDDED_SYSTEMS_LABS/README.md

 - **Code:**
   - `exercise1.c` to `exercise6.c`: Timer-based LED blinking, maximum interval calculations, and advanced timer usage.
   - `example1.c`, `example2.c`: Reference timer delay implementations.

+### Lab 04 : AVR PWM Programming in C Language
+- **Objective:** Explore how Pulse Widtch Modulation (PWM), can be done using AVR microcontrollers.
+- **Code:**
+  - `Lab4Exercise1.c`: Generates a PWM waveform at ~976.56Hz with a 50% duty cycle to compare LED brightness between PWM and constant 5V.
+  - `Lab4Exercise2.c`: Extends the PWM program to smoothly fade an LED on and off in a repeating cycle.
+  - `Lab4Exercise3.c`: Uses PWM to drive a piezo buzzer, generating four distinct audible frequencies in sequence, each played for a noticeable duration.

 ### Common Files
 - **Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf:** Reference datasheet for the ATmega328P microcontroller.